csprance/react-router-redux-flow-boilerplate/README.md

-# Apollo 2
+# React Boilerplate
-> Server browser and RCON web application for Miscreated game servers.
+> React/React-Route/Redux/Flow

 ## Installation
 * Clone Repo
 * Install deps with `yarn`
-* Ready to deploy using traefik at servers.miscreatedgame.com
+* Created with create-react-app see docs in /docs